Do Cane Corso Shed?

 Despite his bulkier appearance, the Presa still has a powerful presence.
 The Presa comes in six colors, but the Cane Corso comes in seven, distinct save the fawn color they share.
 Several shades of black are used to make up the Presa, but no matter what, he always wears a mask that doesn’t extend past his eyes and is completely covered from the nose to the corners of his mouth.

-In addition, the Cane Corso has significantly denser fur, harsher to the touch than the other two breeds.
-Finally, to maintain their original appearance and prevent them from being wounded while hunting wild boar and fighting stray dogs, the Presa and the Cane Corso often have their ears trimmed.
+In addition, the Cane Corso has significantly denser fur and is harsher to the touch than the other two breeds.
+Finally, the Presa and the Cane Corso often trim their ears to maintain their original appearance and prevent them from being wounded while hunting wild boar and fighting stray dogs.
 If left in their natural condition, their ears are enormous and slide alongside their cheeks.

 King Corso and Cane Corso are usually healthy canines with fewer serious health concerns than normal dogs.
-However, elbow and Hip Dysplasia, abnormal development of the joints that can cause mobility difficulties and debilitating arthritis, is standard in both breeds since they are giant dogs.
+However, elbow and Hip Dysplasia, abnormal joint development that can cause mobility difficulties and debilitating arthritis, is standard in both breeds since they are giant dogs.
 In addition, Gastric Torsion is a threat to both of them.

 When a dog consumes a heavy meal before or after exercise, the stomach twists, causing the dog to vomit.
 These include heavy panting, uncontrollable retching that does not produce any form of vomit, and other signs of discomfort.
 Be careful to get him to the vet as soon as possible, as this is a potentially deadly ailment.